Non-stationary Online Learning with Memory and Non-stochastic Control: Omitted Details for Section (Non-stochastic Control)

 \subsection{Supporting Lemmas}

 In this part, we provide several supporting lemmas used frequently in the analysis of online non-stochastic control.
-Most of them are due to the pioneering work of~\citet{ICML'19:online-control}, and we adapt them to our notations and provide the proofs to achieve self-containedness.
-Specifically, \begin{itemize} \item Lemma~\ref{lemma:norm-relation} establishes the norm relations between the $\ell_1, \mathrm{op}$ norm and Frobenius norm used in the $\M$-space. \item Lemma~\ref{lemma:support-1-boundedness} checks the boundedness of several variables of interest. \item Lemma~\ref{lemma:support-2-f-property} shows several properties of the truncated functions $\{f_t\}$ and the feasible set $\M$. \item Lemma~\ref{lemma:support-3-psi} provides an upper bound for the norm of transfer matrix. \item Lemma~\ref{lemma:sufficiency} connects the DAC class and the strongly linear controller class. \item Lemmas~\ref{suplem:stability-preserve} -- \ref{suplem:perturbation-analysis} are useful for analysis in unknown systems. \end{itemize}
+Most of them are due to the pioneering works~\citep{ICML'19:online-control,ALT'20:control-Hazan}, and we adapt them to our notations and provide the proofs to achieve self-containedness.
+Specifically, \begin{itemize} \item Lemma~\ref{lemma:norm-relation} establishes the norm relations between the $\ell_1, \mathrm{op}$ norm and Frobenius norm used in the $\M$-space. \item Lemma~\ref{lemma:support-1-boundedness} checks the boundedness of several variables of interest. \item Lemma~\ref{lemma:support-2-f-property} shows several properties of the truncated functions $\{f_t\}_{t=1}^T$ and the feasible set $\M$. \item Lemma~\ref{lemma:sufficiency} connects the DAC class and the strongly linear controller class. \item Lemma~\ref{lem:moment-recovery} -- Lemma~\ref{suplem:perturbation-analysis} are useful for analysis in unknown systems. \end{itemize}

 \begin{myLemma}[Norm Relations] For any $M = (M^{[1]},\ldots,M^{[H]}) \in \M \subseteq (\R^{d_u \times d_x})^H$, its $\ell_1, \mathrm{op}$ norm and Frobenius norm are defined by